WxBDM/nwsapy/docs/apiref/alerts/IndividualAlerts/IndividualAlerts.rst

 When an alerts object is given to you, there's an internal list (can be called by ``.alerts``) containing the individual alerts.
 Each of these indivual alerts are an object.
 Thus, ``.alerts`` is a list of individual alert objects.
 The type is based upon the type of alert it is.
 For example, an alert for a Frost Advisory would be a ``frostadvisory`` object.
 Similarily, a tornado warning alert object would be type ``tornadowarning``.

-.. important:: Each alert that is dynamically created is slightly different depending upon which function is called.
-It is relatively difficult to document exactly what are in these objects because of this.
-In the API Reference section (both full and here), the methods for the individual alerts are documented.
-In order to see the attributes, it is recommended to call ``dir`` on the object.
-The documentation for these dynamically created alerts are located :ref:`here<dynamically-created-alerts>`.

 Each alert property is stored as an attribute.
-So, for example, let's say that we are looking at the following special marine warning in the API web page (note that a lot of information is removed for simplicity).
+So, for example, let's say that we are looking at the following special marine warning in the API web page (note that a lot of information is removed for explaination purposes).
 We would expect to see something like this:

 .. code-block::